Ferroxius/Palette/Alpyne_Installation.md

 Generally speaking this list is intended for mid-high end systems.
 It does not require a supercomputer however so most users should be able to run it well.

 As for my own system specifications they are as follows:
-- CPU               - AMD Ryzen 5 2600 3.4GHz
+- CPU               - AMD Ryzen 5 7600x 47Ghz
-- Motherboard       - ASRock b450 Pro4
+- Motherboard       - ASRock b650 Pro RS
-- RAM               - Corsair Vengeance 16GB DDR4 3200Hz
+- RAM               - Corsair Vengeance 32GB DDR5 6000Hz
 - Storage (Main)    - Crucial P3 1TB SSD
 - Storage (Backup)  - Seagate Barracude 1TB 7200RPM HDD
 - GPU               - Sapphire PULSE rx6700xt 12GB VRAM